 The efficacy test for the bag products were performed with a concentration of 15 mg a.s./m3 of wardrobe.
 Due to differences in concentration of the members of the product family the application method was adapted.
-The adapted authorised application method is: Apply the product at a rate of 15 mg of active substance per cubic metre of wardrobe or drawer and adapt the number of bag according to the amount of active substance respectively incorporated in the member of the product family The efficacy tests have shown effectiveness of the bag product for 3 months and 6 months for the paper product at the respective tested concentrations.
-The intended use claims for application rate and frequency are: every 3 months (bag products) and every 6 months (paper products).
+The adapted authorised application method is: Apply the product at a rate of 15 mg of active substance per cubic metre of wardrobe or drawer and adapt the number of bag according to the amount of active substance respectively incorporated in the member of the product family The efficacy tests have shown effectiveness of the bag product for 3 months at the respective tested concentrations.
+The intended use claims for application rate and frequency are: every 3 months (bag products).
 The phrasing suggests the continuous use of the product for an extended time frame which may induce resistence development in the moth population.
 To avoid this secenario the phrasing was adapted to: